-Industrialized Countries The pattern of long-lasting changes in physical productivity growth due to innovation and merely transitory reactions of the other two components of TFPR growth repeats itself once more.
-(See Figure 4.)
-The overall effect of the depreciation on average firmlevel TFPR growth is positive but tiny in comparison with the magnitudes of the responses in emerging economies.
-In this case, export demand and import TFPR growth are of similar magnitude.
+itself once more.
+(See Figure 6.)
+The overall effect of the depreciation on average firm-level TFPE growth is positive but tiny in comparison with the magnitudes of the responses in emerging economies.
+In this case, export demand and import TFPE growth are of similar magnitude.
 The increase in profits induced by a larger volume of exports is compensated by the decrease in profits due to more expensive intermediate-input imports.
 Since the positive and negative effects of the depreciation on profits roughly cancel each other, R&D investment hardly reacts: changes in physical TFP due to this channel are positive but very close to zero.